חיבורי הרשמה שפורסמו עד כה לתוכניות ה-MBA המובילות בעולם

 What makes you feel alive when you are doing it, and why?

 Applicants are required to record a video essay.
 The video essay can be completed either before or after submitting the application.
 The latest deadline to record the video essay is 7 days after the round’s deadline.
-To record your video, access the Video Essay section in the application navigation.
+Video essays may not exceed 2 minutes.
+Applicants may record the video essay up to two times.
+However, if you choose to use the second attempt, the first recording will be deleted and cannot be submitted.

 Video essays should respond to the following prompt: